deathbeds/urljsf/docs/use/advanced.md

 # Advanced Options

+## URL Fields

+The `schema`, `ui_schema`, and `form_data` properties for both the `url` and `file` form describe independently constrained documents, which doesn't work well with most JSON schema tools.

+For a complex form, it can make sense to keep documents in separate files, generate them on the fly, or fetch them at run-time.

-## Remote URLs
+### Remote URLs

-Instead of local files, the `schema`, `ui-schema`, and `data` options may be given as URLs starting with `http://` or `https://`.
+Instead of local files, the `schema`, `ui_schema`, and `form_data` options may be given as URLs starting with `http://` or `https://`.
 These will be passed unchanged to the underlying form.

 This is useful for reusing assets hosted somewhere else, or which use complex relative `$refs`.
-However, if the linked files move, become unavailable, or otherwise cannot be reached due to browser limitations, a form cannot be rendered.
+However, if the linked files move, become unavailable, or otherwise cannot be reached due to browser limitations, a form will not be rendered.

-## Python
+### Python

 The `py-schema`, `py-ui-schema`, and `py-data` options may by importable python modules, which must be importable at run time, either by being installed python packages or with